-a) If his FM frequency is clear the competitor will be given his FM transmitter when he occupies the starting area so that he can perform a radio check.
-If there is a FM frequency conflict he must be allowed a maximum of one (1) minute for a radio check before the start of the one (1) minute starting time.
+a) The competitor occupies the starting area so that he can perform a radio check.
+He must be allowed a maximum of one (1) minute for a radio check before the start of the one (1) minute starting time.
 The timer will notify the competitor when the minute is finished and immediately start timing the one (1) minute starting time.
 According to paragraph 5.1.2. the voltage of the propulsion battery of electric powered models must be checked by an official in the preparation area before the 1-minute starting time is started.